-Despite evidence of its effectiveness against bipolar disorder, ECT is considered more of an emergency or backup treatment than a front-line one.
-This usually means it is used when drugs are ineffective or an episode must be treated immediately.
+Despite evidence of its effectiveness against bipolar disorder, ECT is considered more of an emergency or backup treatment rather than a first-line treatment.
+It’s often used when drugs are ineffective or when an episode must be treated immediately.

-A notable side effect of modern ECT is memory loss, usually limited to the time around the therapy session.
-It can also cause temporary confusion in the patient.
+A notable side effect of modern ECT is memory loss, but it’s usually limited to the time around the therapy session.
+It can also cause temporary confusion.